Refinitiv/Real-Time-SDK/Java/Eta/QATools/qa_readme.txt

 VAProvider31-02002:  Alter VAProvider to validate incoming tunnel stream message as a generic message with opaque buffer data body of "1, 2, 3....255" repeated.
 If the content is as expected, this code change prints a "TEST PASSED".
 This code change works in conjunction with VAConsumer31-02002.

+Consumer00-00010: Altered the code of the Consumer application to both read the dictionary from file and download from the netowork.
+Once the dictionaries are loded they are compared to see if they are the same.
+This is testing the encoding of dictionary messages as multi parts refreshes.